OCDH

 Background

-Founded in 2013 and based in Spain, OCDH systematically documents human rights violations in Cuba using a network of on-island sources.
+Founded in 2013 and based in Madrid, OCDH systematically documents human rights violations in Cuba using a network of on-island sources.
 It publishes regular statistical reports on detentions, harassment, arbitrary arrests, and prison conditions.
 Its methodology has been cited by the Inter-American Commission on Human Rights and by Western governments seeking independent verification of Cuban government claims.